kai271828/Visual-Analysis-Application-for-Criminals-in-Taipei/README.md

 https://data.taipei/dataset?topic=%E6%B2%BB%E5%AE%89

 ## Usage
-To use this Tool, use local server to open the main.js file.
+To use this Tool, use local server to open the index.html file or the live sever extension in VSCode.
 The tool is free to use and requires no installation or setup.